Some posts contain compensated links. Please read this disclaimer for more info.

 Written by Cassie from Cassie the Hag.

 So you’re thinking of visiting Kosovo or perhaps are planning a more extensive adventure around the Balkans?
-Like many who have fallen for the charms of Europe’s newest country, I truly believe Kosovo is one of the continent’s most underrated destinations.
+Like many who have fallen for the charms of Europe’s newest country, I genuinely believe Kosovo is one of the continent’s most underrated destinations.

 Now increasingly tourist-friendly and safe to visit, the challenges of visiting a country that only declared its independence in 2008 are far overwhelmed by the many great reasons to add it to your Europe bucket list.